Protecting your building from heavy rains

 Homes with sloped roofs

-- Gutters must send water to a permeable surface and must not be connected to the foundation drain.
+Make sure your outdoor gutters send rainwater to a permeable surface and that they are not connected to the foundation drain.

 Plex buildings

-It’s possible that there may only be one indoor pipe that routes both domestic water and rainwater from the flat roof.
-This type of pipe presents a risk of water overflowing from plumbing fixtures upstairs during a severe thunderstorm.
+Even if your valves were installed according to standards, it’s possible that there may only be one indoor pipe that combines rainwater from the flat roof and sanitary water, which is common to buildings built before the 1980s.
+This type of pipe presents a risk of water overflowing from plumbing fixtures onto floors during heavy rains, which creates autoflooding (i.e., rainwater from the roof pushing back into the building on upper floors).

 Vulnerability map